 Guidance for Farmers Markets | IDALS, IDPH, DIA, ISU Extension

 Guidance for Farmers Markets (Multiple Languages) | Iowa Department of Human Rights

 Farmers Market and U-Pick Best Practices and Regulations | ISU Extension

 COVID-19 is currently circulating in Iowa communities.
 All Iowa businesses have a responsibility to take measures to prevent the spread of COVID-19.
 It is critical that livestock auction markets institute immediate changes to prevent the spread of COVID-19 among their staff, sellers, and buyers.

-On April 2, Gov. Reynolds signed a Proclamation stating, "all auctions with more than 10 people present in person are prohibited at all locations and venues, except for livestock auctions that only include food animals, which may continue to operate so long as there are no more than 25 people present in person.
-People who remain inside parked cars, trucks, or other enclosed motor vehicles shall not be counted in considering the number of people present, provided all people remain inside the vehicle at all times, and the vehicle remains enclosed with all windows, sunroofs, and convertible tops closed."
+On April 24, Gov. Reynolds signed a Proclamation stating, "all auctions with more than 10 people present in person continue to be prohibited until 11:59 p.m. on May 15, 2020, at all locations and venues, except for livestock auctions that only include food animals and farm product auctions, which may continue to operate so long as there are no more than 25 people present in person.
+People who remain inside parked cars, trucks, or other enclosed motor vehicles shall not be counted in considering the number of people present, provided all people remain inside the vehicle at all times."

 The Department will continue business-critical dairy, meat and poultry and livestock inspections during the COVID-19 outbreak.
 Inspectors are following increased biosecurity protocols and will call ahead before visiting a licensee's facility.